compgenomics2019/Team3-GenomeAssembly/README.md

 # Team3-GenomeAssembly: Bacteria genome ASSembily (BASS) ><((('>

 This pipeline is meant to assemble paired-end bacterial genomes that have short reads.
-The pipeline uses both SPADES and SKESA to assemble your genomes.
+The pipeline uses both SPADES (slow) and SKESA (fast) to assemble your genomes.
 We take in a directory of genome sequences, trimming parameters, whether you want FastQ C and MultiQC reports, and preferred kmer size.

 ## Installing

 This pipeline uses as conda based environment to ensure you have the appropriate dependencies.
-We recommend that you download and in stall Miniconda from https:
+We recommend that you download and install Miniconda from https://conda.io/en/latest/miniconda.html
-//conda.io/en/latest/miniconda.html

 Example for installing Miniconda for Linux :